 Thereafter Joseph C. Kingsbury served as a “front husband,” and he and Sarah lived in the same house and outwardly appeared as a married couple.
 The relationship between Sarah Ann Whitney, Joseph Smith, and Joseph C.

 Kingsbury is unique because it represents the only sealing to a legally married woman were the civil marriage was performed after the eternal marriage ceremony.
-That is, Joseph Smith was sealed to Sarah and then months afterwards, she was legally married to Kingsbury.
+That is, Joseph Smith was sealed to Sarah and then months afterward, she was legally married to Kingsbury.

 Researcher Michael Marquardt summarized: